Call now for a FREE Consultation

 If the accident has resulted in injuries or if there is debris left behind which could pose a risk to other road users, you are also obliged to contact the police, who will attend the scene to provide assistance.

-The only exception to this is if the other vehicle involved in unattended.
+The only exception to this is if the other vehicle involved is unattended.
 In this case, you should take every reasonable step to locate the owner.
-If this is not possible, you must report the accident at a police station as soon as practical.
+If this is not possible, you must report the accident at a police station as soon as possible.
 This should always be within 24 hours of the accident occurring.

 If you fail to stop at the scene of an accident, you could be charged with leaving the scene of an accident.